-On the basis of Jacobs' advice, we accept that the opex is prudent and efficient under existing operating constraints.
+On the basis of Jacobs' advice, we agree that the opex is prudent and efficient under existing operating constraints.
 We have applied Jacobs' savings in regard to the escalation rate.
-The net effect of our adjustments reflecting the offline storage and low lift & high lift pump station is a \$94,000 difference between our electricity cost and Jacobs' recommendation.
+The net effect of our further adjustments reflecting the revised escalation rates, and offline storage and low lift & high lift pump station efficiencies, is a \$1.38 million difference between our electricity cost and Jacobs' recommendation.